 5- Eat some dairy.
 Consumption of dairy products (in moderation) provides health benefits including lower risk of diabetes, metabolic syndrome, cardiovascular disease and obesity.
 Sadly, according to USDA, more than 80 percent of the entire U.S. population does not meet the daily dairy intake recommendation!

 We are not talking about topping everything with loads of processed cheese.
 But perhaps for a snack, swap your chips for a low-fat Greek yogurt.
-Add a sprinkle of feta cheese to your salad; or swap mayonnaise or your sandwich spread for low-fat Tatziki sauce.
+Add a sprinkle of feta cheese to your salad; or swap mayonnaise or your sandwich spread for low-fat Tzatziki sauce.

 6- You’ve heard this before,”don’t drink your calories.”
 In the Mediterranean diet, this translates to drinking more water and swapping calorie-laden Margaritas for an occasional glass of red wine.